YDD9/YDD9-YDD9.github.io/_posts/2020-07-25-Nodejs from zero.markdown

 Substituting `8` for the major version you want to install.
 Both LTS and Current versions of Node.js are available via snapcraft.

-The `--classic` argument is required here as Node.js needs full access to your system in order to be useful, therefore it needs snap’s "classic confinement".
+The `--classic` argument is required here as Node.js needs full access to your system in order to be useful, therefore it needs snap's "classic confinement".

 You can use the `refresh` command to switch to a new channel at any time.
 Once switched, snapd will update Node.js for the new channel you have selected.